alelapi/jsnad-preparation/docs/certification/error-handling/README.md

 }
 throw new MyError();
 ```

+An exception handler is a `try`/`catch` statement.
+Any exception raised in the lines of code included in the try block is handled in the corresponding catch block.

 Synchronous API will use `throw` to report errors.
 Errors that occur within Asynchronous APIs may be reported in multiple ways: